 Sandra Rojas, Interim Academic Director

 In addition to her work with SIT, Choqui has taught and oriented foreign students in local Chilean universities and has conducted SIT language teacher trainings in several Latin American countries.
-Choqui has worked for several years at a local NGO assisting at-risk youth and their families.
+Choqui also has worked for several years at a local NGO assisting at-risk youth and their families.

 Eduardo Urzua, Academic Coordinator